Nandhesh2/Reminder-Tool/README.md

 How to run it:

-1. Download the "reminder" from this repository.
+1. Download the "reminder.zip" from this repository.
+2. Unzip the file
-2. Run the Python file.
+3. Run the Python file.
-3. And that's all!
+4. And that's all!

 PS I'm still working to make this better by releasing bug fixes and additional features!